Constantine II of Greece: Later life

 Following the abolition of the monarchy, Constantine repeatedly stated that he recognised the republic, the laws and the constitution of Greece.
 He told Time, "If the Greek people decide that they want a republic, they are entitled to have that and should be left in peace to enjoy it."
-Constantine and Anne-Marie for many years lived in Hampstead Garden Suburb, London, with Constantine being a close friend of his second cousin, Charles, then-Prince of Wales, and a Godfather to Prince William, his second cousin once removed.
+Constantine and Anne-Marie for many years lived in Hampstead Garden Suburb, London.
+Constantine was a close friend of his second cousin Charles III, then Prince of Wales, and a godfather to Charles's son, Prince William.
 Constantine's 60th birthday lunch marked the first time that Charles and Camilla Parker Bowles were seen in public together in a relationship.
 In 2004, Constantine returned to Greece temporarily during the Athens Olympic Games as a member of the International Olympic Committee.
 Later that year, when asked whether he thought he would be the last monarch of Greece, Constantine said that it is "very hard" to determine the future.
+Constantine served as patron of Box Hill School, a private school in Mickleham, in the south of England until his death.

 According to a nationwide 2007 survey of 2,040 households in Greece conducted on behalf of the newspaper To Vima, only 11.6% supported a constitutional monarchy.
 More than half of the respondents, 50.9%, considered that the dictatorship of the junta had brought benefits to Greece.
 During the 2008 Beijing and 2012 London Olympics, Constantine, in his role as honorary member of the International Olympic Committee, was the official presenter at the sailing medal ceremonies.
 He was Co-President of Honour of the International Sailing Federation, along with Harald V of Norway, from 1994 on.

-In 2013, Constantine returned to reside in Greece after selling his Hampstead house.
+In 2013, Constantine pledged in an interview with CNN that he would never become involved in restoring the monarchy.
+When asked by reporter Richard Quest whether he was content with never becoming the monarch again, Constantine said, "If the Greek people are happy with the system they have today, why should I be the one to change it?
+Just because I would like to be a king again?
+That would be crazy."
+Later that same year, Constantine returned to reside in Greece after selling his Hampstead house.
+From 2015 they lived in a villa in the coastal resort town of Porto Cheli in Argolis in the Peloponnese peninsula.
 In November 2015, his autobiography was published in three volumes by the national newspaper, To Vima.
 On 10 January 2022, he was admitted to the hospital after testing positive for COVID-19, which he had been fully vaccinated against.